Summer Dance Intensives

 The Department of Dance at Webster University is pleased to present an exciting five-day

-program for intermediate and advanced high school aged students as well as it's first
+program for intermediate and advanced high school aged students as well as a three-day

-annual three-day

 program for middle school students.
 Dancers will be challenged technically and artistically

 through a wide variety of classes taught by Webster faculty and professional artists

 from local companies.
-In addition to daily ballet and modern classes, students
+In addition to daily ballet and modern classes, students will

 tap and hip-hop.
 Daily discussions will explore topics important to aspiring dancers